I was honored to be a speaker at this Regenerative Revolution Spring Talk hosted Online by Tribe Green Rising.

 Running a technology startup is all about bringing new ideas and innovation to the forefront.
-The hardest part about building new ideas is changing consumers behaviors.
-We are a species that refuses to believe that the only constant is change.
-Adapting to new technology, software, and in general a new routine, pushes us outside of our comfort zone and not many of us like to be in this place.
+The hardest part about building new ideas is changing consumer’s behaviors.
+We are a species that refuses to believe that the only constant changes.
+Adapting to new technology, software, and in general, a new routine, pushes us outside of our comfort zone and not many of us like to be in this place.

 This pandemic has placed us a full 2 decades ahead, as it has, become a necessity to adapt and change within this time.
 The whole supply chain has been disrupted and we see that the way we obtain resources before is inefficient and not effective during this time.

-It has forced rapid change in behaviors because there original behaviors are not possible or present.
+It has forced a rapid change in behaviors because their original behaviors are not possible or present.